Death of Wishma Sandamali: Showing and preservation of surveillance footage

 On August 12, 2021, the agency showed the sisters edited footage of the final two weeks of Wishma in detention.
 Although the footage was two hours long, the sisters stopped watching about 70 minutes in as they were disturbed by the content.
 Footage showed Wishma, on February 26, fall out of bed and ask for help over the intercom 23 times in the course of three hours, only to have a blanket put over her.
 One of the sisters said, "I feel officials treated my sister like an animal and killed her."

 On September 6, 2021, the Nagoya District Court granted the family's request to preserve 295-hour surveillance footage of Wishma from February 22 until her death, which was kept on dozens of DVDs.
 On October 1, one of the sisters and the family's lawyers saw some of the footage in a session that lasted about two and a half hours.
 The same day, a group submitted to the agency a petition with 93,148 signatures demanding public release of the entire footage.

 Some footage was shown to members of the Judicial Affairs Committee at the lower and upper houses of the Diet on December 24 and 27, 2021, respectively.
 After seeing the footage, representative Ryuichi Yoneyama (independent), who is a physician, said, "It's obvious for anyone with medical expertise that she wasn't faking her illness, and leaving someone who is complaining about health issues as much as she did unattended is unthinkable at hospitals or nursing homes."
 Representative Takeshi Shina (CDP) said he found inconsistencies between the final report and the footage.

 In February 2023, a five-hour clip of the footage was released to the public as a court record about the civil case.
+On April 6, 2023, lawyers for the family released seven clips of the footage to the public.
+On April 17, 2023, the footage was shown to members of the lower-house Judicial Affairs Committee.

 Criminal complaints

 On November 9, 2021, the sisters filed a criminal complaint with the Nagoya District Public Prosecutors Office against officials of the bureau.
 A university teacher also filed a complaint with the office in June 2021.
 On June 17, 2022, the prosecutors dropped the charges against 13 officials, saying they could not identify a causal link between the facility's treatment of Wishma and her death.
 On December 21, 2022, a committee for the inquest of prosecution found the prosecutors' decision inappropriate, directing them to reopen the case.
+On September 29, 2023, the prosecutors again dropped the charges.